hpc2n/softwareaccounting/docs/backend/SoftwareAccountingPW.md

 # sams.backend.SoftwareAccountingPW

-Manages informtion in the Software Accounting database useing PeeWee.
+Manages information in the Software Accounting database using PeeWee.

 Used by the [*sams-software-updater*](../sams-software-updater.md)